 Caroline is a Consultant Paediatrician and Guardian of Safe Working in Whittington Health, and has two positions within UCL medical school.
-She is both the site sub-dean for the Whittington Campus and co-course director for the iBSc in Paediatrics and Child Health.
+She is both the director for undergraduate education at the Whittington Campus and co-course director for the iBSc in Paediatrics and Child Health.

 Lectures titles and talks

 Caroline is happy to lecture on any of the themes below and will adapt it for small or large audiences whether as a lecture, small group work or as a workshop.
 (Many have been delivered locally, regionally, nationally and internationally).
 She has just returned from Pakistan.

 Caroline has been a sought after lecturer in paediatric topics for many years.
 With the publication of three paediatric textbooks she is a versatile and enthusiastic lecturer.
 She has been a consultant general paediatrician for 10 years with a major responsibility for safeguarding training.